Daihongyi/surf/readme.md

 - `--log`: Enable logging to file
 - `--profile <NAME>`: Use a specific configuration profile
 - `--no-color`: Disable colored output
+- `-x`, `--use-cache`: Use cached configuration from last run
+- `--no-save`: Do not save configuration to cache

 ### Basic structure
 ```bash